topeberti/Polilingo/Docs/Backend.md

 **Outputs:**

-- Next lesson id
+- Next lesson full data.

 #### **5 GET /history/sessions/next**

 **Purpose:**
-Returns the next session id that the user has to complete.
-Therefore queries the user_sessions_history table where the user_id is the user that is logged in and filters the rows where the passed column is True.
-Then queries the sessions table where the id is the session_id of the row where the passed column is True.
-And finally queries the sessions table where the order is greater than the order of the session_id of the row where the passed column is True and returns the session id that has the lowest order number to effectively return the next session id.
-If the user has not completed any session, returns the session id that has the lowest order number.
+Returns the next session that the user has to complete, including the full session data.

 **Requirements:**